shivannis/xandr-docs-public/xandr-docs/articles/bidders/native-ad-markup-bidding.md

 ---
-Title : Native Ad Markup Bidding
+title: Native Ad Markup Bidding
-Description : Native Ad Markup Bidding enables your bidder to submit native ad markup ms.date : 10/28/2023 via `adm` in the OpenRTB bid response.
-Instead of registering every
+description: In this article, learn about the native ad markup bidding feature, steps to enable the feature, its creative examples, and supported fields. ms.date: 10/28/2023
 ---

-# Native Ad Markup Bidding
+# Native ad markup bidding

 Native Ad Markup Bidding enables your bidder to submit native ad markup via `adm` in the OpenRTB bid response.
 Instead of registering every native creative asset you have with Xandr, you are required to register only a single creative for each ad campaign or brand you represent; all native creative assets for that brand can be passed dynamically via ad markup in the bid response.
 This page explains how to use this feature.

+> [!NOTE]
-<b>Note:</b> This feature does not currently
-support bidding with native video ad markup.
+> This feature does not currently support bidding with native video ad markup.
 Only non-video native ad markup is accepted.

-**Getting Started**
+## Getting started

 Your bidder must be enabled to use this feature.
-If you are not sure whether your bidder is enabled, please check with your Xandr account representative.
+If you are not sure whether your bidder is enabled, then check with your Xandr account representative.

 Once enabled, there are two steps required to buy Native inventory via Ad Markup Bidding:

 1. Register your creative.
 For each brand that you represent, you must register a single creative that represents that brand.
 Your creative must pass platform audit.
 All native creative assets associated with this brand within your bidder will serve through this creative.
-    See <a
-    href="native-ad-markup-bidding.md#NativeAdMarkupBidding-RegisterNativeCreatives"
-    class="xref" target="_blank">Register Native Creatives</a>  below
-    for details.
+For details, see [Register native creatives](#register-native-creatives) below.
-2. Bid with your creative assets on native inventory.
-See <a href="native-ad-markup-bidding.md#NativeAdMarkupBidding-BidwithNativeAdMarkup" class="xref" target="_blank">Bid with Native Ad Markup</a>  below for details.
+1. Bid with your creative assets on native inventory.
+For details, see [Bid with native ad markup](#bid-with-native-ad-markup) below.

-## Register Native Creatives
+## Register native creatives

 For each brand that you represent, you must register a single creative that represents that brand.
-This is done using the <a href="creative-service.md" class="xref" target="_blank">Creative Service</a>.
+This is done using the [Creative Service](creative-service.md).
 When registering a Native Creative, there are a few considerations to keep in mind:

 - The creative must represent one of the actual native ads that you will dynamically pass on the bid response for this brand.
 The specific ad you choose to register does not matter, but the creative must contain at least one image asset and one data asset consistent with an ad you would actually serve on native inventory.
-- When registering a creative, only <a href="xandr-macros.md" class="xref" target="_blank">Xandr Macros</a> are
+- When registering a creative, only [Xandr Macros](xandr-macros.md) are supported.
-  supported.
 OpenRTB macros (such as `${AUCTION_PRICE}`) will not be expanded.
 - The creative must be submitted for platform audit.
 - You do not need to specify the `brand_id` field; this will be set by Xandr during audit.
 - Be sure to include impression and click trackers when registering your creative.
 The ad markup submitted in the bid response should use the same set of vendors (or fewer) that were registered with this creative.
 - Be sure to use native creative template 39461.

 The following section provides an example of defining and registering a Native Creative.

-## Creative Example
+## Creative example

 This example uses four data assets and two image assets, but you can choose to use a different combination depending on the assets you want to register.
 (Remember, you must have at least one asset of each type.)
-See the <a
-href="creative-service.md"
-class="xref" target="_blank">Creative Service</a> for more details on
+For more details on native creative assets, see the [Creative Service](creative-service.md).
-native creative assets.

-  **Adding a native creative**
+### Adding a native creative

 ``` pre
 $ cat native_creative.json